Large Language Models are Contrastive Reasoners: Experiment

 For a more in-depth performance analysis, we note that X-of-thought methods can improve the effectiveness of Few-shot-CoT, indicating that trees, graphs, and code indeed provide richer information and greater flexibility compared to simple chains of thought.
 Among them, the results reported by the ToT work seem to be more prominent.
 By sampling multiple reasoning paths and selecting the most consistent answer, Self-consistency (SC) demonstrates excellent performance in mathematical and commonsense reasoning tasks.
 It can also be effectively combined with other methods such as PoT.
 Self-generated Exemplars also show better performance than CoT, indicating that allowing the LLM to recall relevant questions and answer them before responding to the original question is helpful.
 The performance of Self-reflection methods, such as Self-Refine and LEAP, is similar to that of Self-generated Exemplars.
 RCI performs even better, primarily due to its direct combination with the CoT method.
 Compared to these methods, our approach is simpler and can also yield comparable results.
 Compared to the most relevant method Contrastive CoT, our Zero-shot-CP performs better on the StrategyQA and SVAMP datasets.
 Zero-shot-CoT-CP performs better on AQUA-RAT.
 However, on GSM8K, Contrastive CoT performs better, indicating that generating incorrect answers by swapping the order of entities is useful for this task.

-The main reasons why CP works well are threefold: 1) the pre-training data of LLMs is very likely to contain a variety of correct and incorrect answers to different types of questions.
-For instance, many web pages and books provide correct and incorrect answers to math reasoning\footnote{\url{https://prek-math-te.stanford.edu/operations/analyzing-thinking-underlying-wrong-answers}}~\footnote{\url{https://mathmistakes.org/category/elementary-school/}}~\footnote{\url{https://www.gutenberg.org/ebooks/38769}} and common sense reasoning ~\footnote{\url{https://www.proprofs.com/quiz-school/story.php?title=common-sense-quiz_1}}~\footnote{\url{https://www.wikihow.com/Common-Sense-Quiz}} questions.
+The main reasons why CP works well are fourfold: 1) the pre-training data of LLMs contains many correct and incorrect answers to different types of questions.
+For instance, many web pages and books in Appendix~\ref{appendix:pretrain_data_examples} provide correct and incorrect answers to math reasoning and common sense reasoning questions.
 Answers to questions on social media platforms like Reddit, Quora, and Zhihu can be voted on by others through “upvotes” or “downvotes”.
 Highly upvoted answers are more likely to be correct answers while others may be incorrect.
 Pre-training LLMs with massive text containing these correct and wrong answers can encode general patterns (token probability) of these answers in LLM parameters.
 When prompted with contrastive prompts, LLMs can leverage these patterns to generate both a correct and a wrong answer.
 The "correct" answer is more likely to align with ground truth, as the model has learned to eliminate possible wrong answers.
 2) Instruction tuning unlocks the abilities of LLMs to give correct and incorrect answers by fine-tuning on various natural language processing tasks including reasoning tasks~\cite{wei2021finetuned}.
 3) RLHF fine-tunes LLMs using human feedback data, which offers relative judgments on the quality of answers.
 This feedback is valuable for enhancing the LLMs' capability to distinguish between correct and incorrect answers.
+4) In CP, correct and wrong answers are returned by the LLM in a single output.
+The correct answers are generally distinct from the incorrect ones (as shown in Figure~\ref{fig:example_addsub}--\ref{fig:example_svamp}), thereby excluding the (mostly indeed) incorrect answers and reducing the probability of the correct answers being wrong.
+Before outputting the two answers, the LLM engages in "contrastive thinking" to determine which answer is correct and which is incorrect.